 Household smoke kills more people every year than TB, AIDS and malaria

-Nearly four million people die each year as a result of inhaling lethal smoke from kitchen stoves and fires.
-Most of these deaths are a result of respiratory infections.
-Most victims are women and children under five.
+Over four million people die each year after inhaling smoke from kitchen stoves and fires.

-More than three billion people worldwide depend on fuels such as wood, dung and coal to meet their basic energy needs of cooking, boiling water and heating.
+More than three billion people worldwide burn wood, dung and coal for cooking, boiling water and heating.

 Practical Action works directly with those affected by indoor smoke to cut indoor air pollution and improve health.
 We also work with governments and other agencies to scale up this approach beyond our own projects.